aperture-data/aperturedb-python/README.md

 pip install aperturedb
 ```

-A complete [reference](https://docs.aperturedata.io/category/aperturedb-python-sdk) of this SDK is available on the offical [ApertureDB Documentation](https://docs.aperturedata.io)
+A complete [reference](https://docs.aperturedata.io/category/aperturedb-python-sdk) of this SDK is available on the official [ApertureDB Documentation](https://docs.aperturedata.io)

 # Development setup